shuhuiluo/uniswap-v4-sdk-rs/examples/README.md

 ### Testing Setup

-All examples use Anvil forking to create a local testnet that mirrors mainnet state:
+All examples use Anvil forking to create a local testnet that mirrors the mainnet state:

 - Fork from a recent mainnet block
 - Create test accounts with ETH balances
 - Set up token balances and approvals
 - Execute transactions in the forked environment
 ## Common Patterns

 - Use `uniswap_v4_sdk::prelude::*` for easy imports